davidlupau/davidlupau/README.md

 Looking forward to connecting with fellow data enthusiasts and professionals in the field!

----

-Feel free to adjust or add any additional information as you see fit.
-This draft is a starting point to introduce you and your aspirations on GitHub.
-As you progress in your data science journey, you can update and expand your profile README to reflect new skills, projects, and experiences.

 <!---
 davidlupau/davidlupau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.